WordrobeBooks/react-native-readium/README.md

 1. **iOS**: Requires an iOS target >= `13.0` (see the iOS section for more details).
 2. **Android**: Requires `compileSdkVersion` >= `31` (see the Android section for more details).

+:warning: This library does not current support `newArch`.
+Please disable `newArch` if you intend to use it.
+PR's welcome.

 #### Install Module